Resources

 Deconstructing Picture Books

-When you study a picture book, you need to strip it down to its fundamental structure in order to understand the various layers that make it successful (or not!).
-When you understand how common patterns work, you can apply them to your own writing.
+When you study a picture book, you begin to understand the various layers that make it successful (or not!).
+Once you understand how common patterns work, you can apply them to your own writing.

 The Book Dummy